Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Introduction

-A plethora of learning and inference methods for SSM have been developed in the past decades.
+The two major tasks of SSMs are learning and inference.
+The SSM learning task, also known as system identification, is about finding optimal model parameters so that the underlying dynamical system can be accurately represented, while the SSM inference task refers to optimally estimating the latent states of interest using the observed sequential data \cite{sarkka2013bayesian}.
+A plethora of learning and inference methods for SSMs have been developed in recent decades.
 For example, when the system dynamics are exactly known, the Kalman filter (KF), extended Kalman filter (EKF), unscented Kalman filter (UKF), and particle filter (PF) can be used to estimate the latent states \cite{sarkka2013bayesian}.
-However, for some complex and harsh scenarios, such as model based reinforcement learning \cite{yan2020gaussian}, and disease epidemic propagation \cite{alaa2019attentive}, the underlying system dynamics are hard to be well determined \textit{a priori} \cite{revach2022kalmannet}.
+However, for some complex and harsh scenarios, such as model-based reinforcement learning \cite{yan2020gaussian} and disease epidemic propagation \cite{alaa2019attentive}, the underlying system dynamics are difficult to determine \textit{a priori} \cite{revach2022kalmannet}.
 Thus, the dynamics need to be learned from the observed noisy measurements, leading to the emergence of data-driven state-space models.
-The representative classes of the data-driven state-space models include the deep state-space models (DSSMs) \cite{karl2017deep, krishnan2017structured, alaa2019attentive, gedon2020deep,revach2022kalmannet} and the Gaussian process state-space models (GPSSMs) \cite{turner2010state,ko2011learning,frigola2013bayesian,frigola2014variational, frigola2015bayesian, mchutchon2015nonlinear,eleftheriadis2017identification,doerr2018probabilistic,ialongo2019overcoming, curi2020structured,lindinger2022laplace,lin2022output}, which employ deep neural networks \cite{theodoridis2020machine} or Gaussian processes (GPs) \cite{williams2006gaussian} as the core data-driven module to model the underlying unknown and possibly complex system dynamics.
+The representative classes of data-driven state-space models include deep state-space models (DSSMs) \cite{karl2017deep, krishnan2017structured} and Gaussian process state-space models (GPSSMs) \cite{frigola2015bayesian}, which employ deep neural networks \cite{theodoridis2020machine} or Gaussian processes (GPs) \cite{williams2006gaussian} as the core data-driven module to represent the underlying complex system dynamics.